Squarespace Members Area Pricing

 Community builders: Create exclusive communities around shared interests.
 Charge for access to curated content, discussions, and member directories.

 Not recommended if: Your audience is too small to sustain membership revenue (under 100 potential members).
-You cannot commit to regular content updates - stale member areas have high churn rates.
+You cannot commit to regular content updates, since stale member areas have high churn rates.

 How to Set Up Members Area on Squarespace

-Go to Settings > Member Areas in your Squarespace dashboard.
+Go to Settings, then Member Areas in your Squarespace dashboard.
 Click Select Plan at the bottom of the panel.
 Choose Starter, Core, or Pro.
-Configure your first member area - set the name, pricing (free, one-time, or recurring), and select which pages are gated.
-Customize the sign-up and login experience to match your brand.
-Publish and promote your membership to your audience.
+Configure your first member area by setting the name, pricing (free, one-time, or recurring), and selecting which pages are gated.
+Customize the sign-up and login experience to match your brand, then publish and promote your membership.

 Frequently Asked Questions